 21 January 2021, 15:22

 The pandemic has been been a big catalyst for the adoption of RegTech, and more efficient and effective Anti money laundering measures.
-Certain money laundering risks have emerged and the resilience of national regimes to combat them vary significantly from country to country.
+Certain money laundering risks have emerged and the resilience of national regimes to combat them varies significantly from country to country.

 Globally criminals are profiting from the pandemic.
 These include fraudulent access to and diversion of government aid, to the impersonation of government officials, fake fundraising campaigns and the counterfeiting of medical supplies, and now vaccines.
 Criminals have used the rapid increase in online activity to develop targeted malware campaigns, ransomware or phishing attacks with fake links to government stimulus packages, infection rate maps and websites selling personal protection supplies.